 Every weekday morning, Kilmeade provides viewers with the latest on the breaking news, sports, politics and entertainment.
 During his tenure at Fox News, he has developed the ability to interview and provide insight into newsmakers, politicians, celebrities and athletes.
-On any given day you might see him with former President George W. Bush, Michael Jordan, Simon Cowell, Dwayne “The Rock” Johnson, or supermodel Miranda Kerr.
-His radio show features many Fox personalities, big names guests and somehow still manages to cover the news of the day with seriousness and a smile.
+Starting in the fall of 2018 you can see Brian’s new historical series on the all new “Fox Nation TV” called “What Made America Great”.

 Prior to joining FNC, Kilmeade was an anchor/reporter on NEWSPORT TV.
 While in Los Angeles, he was an anchor on KHSC-TV and a host on all sports radio’s XTRA AM690.
 His duties on XTRA included co-hosting The Jim Brown Show where he struck up a friendship that still flourishes today.
-One his first jobs was as a correspondent on Channel One, a daily national high school television news program.
-Along way, he also managed to fit in 10 years of stand-up comedy experience.
+One of his first jobs was as a correspondent on Channel One, a daily national high school television news program.
+Along the way, he also managed to fit in 10 years of stand-up comedy experience.

 He currently resides in Massapequa, NY where he grew up with his wife and 3 kids.
 When he is not working, you can often catch him on the soccer field watching or coaching.
 He graduated from LIU-CW Post with a BA in Communications specialization in Political Science in 1986 where he also played soccer.